dmitsh/gravitest/README.md

 #### Resource control

 The control over compute, disk I/O and memory resources is provided by means of cgroups.
-When the library receives an API call to start a process, it will create the following files:
+When the library receives an API call to run a user command, it starts a utility program that:
+- clones itself with `syscall.SysProcAttr{Cloneflags: syscall.CLONE_NEWPID}`
+- creates the following files:
   - `/sys/fs/cgroup/cpu/worker-<UUID>/cpu.shares`.
 This file contains value that limit number of CPU share for the process.
   - `/sys/fs/cgroup/memory/worker-<UUID>/memory.limit_in_bytes`.
 This file contains value that limits the amount of the virtual and physical memory for the process.
   - `/sys/fs/cgroup/blkio/worker-<UUID>/blkio.throttle.read_bps_device`.
 This file contains list of block devices followed by a value that limits the read bandwidth rate for the process.
   - `/sys/fs/cgroup/blkio/worker-<UUID>/blkio.throttle.write_bps_device`.
 This file contains list of block devices followed by a value that limits the write bandwidth rate for the process.

-Once the process is successfully started, the library will create the following files, containing PID of that process (`process.cmd.Process.Pid`)
+- creates the following files, containing its own PID (`os.Getpid()`):
   - `/sys/fs/cgroup/cpu/worker-<UUID>/cgroup.procs`
   - `/sys/fs/cgroup/memory/worker-<UUID>/cgroup.procs`
   - `/sys/fs/cgroup/blkio/worker-<UUID>/cgroup.procs`
+- executes original user command

 ### API implementation